Poles in the United Kingdom: 21st-century economic immigration

 Seven-year temporary restrictions on benefits that EU citizens including Poles could claim, covered by the Worker Registration Scheme, ended in 2011.

 The Home Office publishes quarterly statistics on applications to the Worker Registration Scheme.
 Figures published in August 2007 indicated that some 656,395 persons were accepted on to the scheme between 1 May 2004 and 30 June 2007, of whom 430,395 were Polish nationals.
 However, as the scheme is voluntary, offers no financial incentive and is not enforced; immigrants are free to choose whether or not to participate.
 They may work legally in the UK provided they have a Polish identity card or passport and a UK National Insurance number.
 This has led to some estimates of Polish nationals in the UK being much higher.
-Department of Work and Pensions (DWP) publishes quarterly reports containing data on National Insurance number (NINo) allocations to adult overseas nationals entering the UK.
+Department for Work and Pensions (DWP) publishes quarterly reports containing data on National Insurance number (NINo) allocations to adult overseas nationals entering the UK.
 The number of Polish nationals’ NINo registrations peaked between 2006 and 2008.
 In the financial year 2006/07 there were 220,430 Polish nationals receiving NINo registration (31% of all NINo registrations to adult overseas nationals entering the UK) and in 2007/2008- 210,660 (29% of all registrations to adult overseas nationals).
 The number of NINo registrations granted to Polish citizens has been in significant decline since 2016 referendum.
 In the year to June 2016 Polish born adults received 105 thousand NINo's, 18% less than in the year before a 13% share of all NINo registrations to adult overseas nationals entering the UK.
 The latest statistical data covering the year to the end of March 2020 shows a further decrease in Polish NINo registrations.
 During this period 38 thousand Polish citizens received NINos - 13% less than in the previous year and a significantly smaller share of all adult overseas registrations compared with previous years - 5%.

 The Polish magazine Polityka launched a 'Stay With Us' scheme offering young academics a £5,000 bonus to encourage them to live and work at home in Poland.
 Additionally on 20 October 2007, a campaign was launched by the British Polish Chamber of Commerce called "Wracaj do Polski" ('Come Back to Poland') which encouraged Poles living and working in the UK to return home.

 By the end of 2007, stronger economic growth in Poland than in the UK, falling unemployment and the rising strength of the Polish złoty had reduced the economic incentive for Poles to migrate to the UK.
-Poland was one of the few countries to not be badly affected by the 2008 economic downturn.
+Poland was one of the few countries to not be badly affected by the Great Recession.
 Labour shortages in Polish cities and in sectors such as construction, IT and financial services have also played a part in stemming the flow of Poles to the UK.
 According to the August 2007 Accession Monitoring Report, fewer Poles migrated in the first half of 2007 than in the same period in 2006.